inrd/tzara/README.md

 Tzara will output a log of the build process to the standard output and if the patch was successfully built it will output an audio file named `synth.wav`.

-The audio output is normalized to 0dB.
+The audio output is normalized to 0dB if there are peaks above that threshold.

 If you do not pass a name for the wav file, one will be generated automatically.